MegaManSec/JoshuaHu/_posts/2023-10-17-postgresql-mysql-mariadb-denial-of-service-dos-attack.md

 ---

-In some cases, there can be legitimate reasons to have an SQL server accessible either via the internet or within some private network which may contain illegitimate users.
+In some cases, there can be either a (legitimate or not) reason to have an SQL server accessible either via the internet or within some private network which may contain illegitimate users.
 Data in a database doesn't always have to be private, and may be publicly accessible.
 So how can we stop this attack?
 Well it's seemingly quite difficult.

 We could raise the _max_connections_ limit, but then an attacker can just open more connections.
 We could use stateful firewalling like Linux's iptables to rate-limit connections, but then an attacker could perform a spoofed syn-flood from a single server [which could overflow the conntrack table](https://blog.cloudflare.com/conntrack-tales-one-thousand-and-one-flows/).
 Some middleware like pgbouncer or pgpool could also be effective, but then who knows whether we would just exhaust the [connection limit for those softwares](https://www.pgbouncer.org/config.html#max_client_conn).